-Don’t forget to thank your sponsors, either!
+Don’t forget to thank your sponsors too!
 Send thank you cards and include pictures of the event, and show them how their support made an impact.
 If their item was a big hit, let them know.

 - Ask sponsors to give a cash donation instead.
 Sometimes sponsors don’t have appropriate items or will offer items that don’t fit your silent auction at all.
-In these situations, thank them profusely for offering the item before politely declining and asking if they could donate the item’s cash value in its place in exchange for being recognized as a financial sponsor of the event.
+In these situations, thank them for offering the item before politely declining and asking if they could donate the item’s cash value in its place in exchange for being recognized as a financial contributor to the event.

 Work these practices into your acquisition strategy by reaching out to a variety of potential sponsors.
-The more acquired items you have to work with, the more creative your marketing team can get at how they pitch them to guests.
+The more items you have to work with, the more creative your team can get with how they package and pitch them to guests.

 Choosing Silent Auction Software

 Your silent auction software should suit the needs of your nonprofit.
-Set a budget ahead of time so as you browse through features and add-ons, you’ll know what is a must-have and what you can do without.
+Set a budget ahead of time so that as you’re presented with various features and add-ons, you’ll know your “must-haves” and what you can do without.
 Here are a few features you should look for when shopping for auction software:

-- Access Handbid’s mobile bidding app.
-Our mobile app allows guests to submit bids, input maximum bids, and receive push notifications when they’re outbid.
+- A native app.
+Choose a platform that includes a mobile app that allows guests to submit bids, input maximum bids, and receive push notifications when they’re outbid.
 That way, they can stay engaged and not have to worry about checking websites or emails for updates on their bids.

-- Livestream to audiences.
+- Livestream and leaderboard capabilities.
 It can be difficult to excite your audience when their auction is confined to their phones.
-Live-streaming will let you deliver real-time updates to your guests, while interacting with chat messages, further building a connection between you and your donors.
+Livestreaming will let you deliver real-time updates to your guests while interacting with chat messages, further building a connection between you and your donors.

-- Manage and organize all aspects of your event.
-In addition to bidding features, Handbid has managerial tools to track ticketing, registration, reporting, and check-out.
-Using one system to track your auction will allow you to monitor every guest and item from beginning to end, ensuring nothing gets lost in the shuffle between stages.
+- The ability to manage and organize all aspects of your event.
+In addition to bidding features, look for managerial tools to track ticketing, registration, reporting, and check-out.
+Using one system to track every element of your auction will allow you to monitor everything from beginning to end, creating more efficiency for you and your team.

-Silent auctions raise funds for your nonprofit, while also giving you a chance to connect with supporters and local business sponsors.
+Silent auctions serve as an excellent fundraising tool, while also giving you a chance to connect with supporters and local business sponsors.
 A well-run silent auction takes a dedicated team and months of planning to execute, but the right tools can help ease the process and ensure the event runs smoothly.

 To get started learning more about what your nonprofit can do to prepare for its silent auction, check out these resources:

 - Online and Silent Auction Software: Top Providers Reviewed Ready to take the next step and start shopping for silent auction software?
-Read more here to learn tips for making the most of your auction software and find a provider that fits your nonprofit.
+Read more here to learn tips for making the most of your auction software and find a provider that fits your needs.